 Scars fade with time but will not disappear, although they are easily hidden beneath a bra, bathing suit, or low-cut top.

 Risks are rare and usually minor but may include bleeding, infection, reaction to the anesthesia, small sores around the nipples, slightly mismatched breasts or unevenly positioned nipples, and permanent loss of feeling in the nipple or breast.

-When can i expect to return to work and resume my normal daily activities?
+When can I expect to return to work and resume normal daily activities?

 After breast reduction surgery, it is often possible to return to work within just a couple of weeks, depending on your job.
 Many patients can resume most of their normal activities, including some form of mild exercise, within a few weeks as well.
 You may continue to experience some mild, periodic discomfort during this time, but these feelings are normal.

 Because sexual arousal could cause incisions to swell and create the possibility of delayed healing, sexual activity should be avoided for at least one week after breast reduction surgery.

 When can I shower after breast reduction surgery?

 Many patients are concerned that limited mobility after surgery may prevent them from showering for several days.
 Dr. Bonillas actually recommends that patients shower as soon as possible after surgery to help them feel refreshed and able to move about.